an instance of apprehending the true nature of a thing, especially through intuitive understanding

 Change: 1. to transform, be different, think differently than before

-The Insightful Change process is a means of addressing stress, trauma, or unhealthy behaviors with a combination of innovative techniques.
-During stressful events, extreme trauma, or learned negative and unhealthy behavior, perceptions form a pattern of thinking and/or feelings are will remain with us for life, or until we change them.
-Over time these perceptual patterns of thoughts become increasingly ingrained in our minds, creating unhealthy behaviors that, if left unaddressed, become a habit.
+The Insightful Change Method provides an innovative means of addressing stress, trauma, or unhealthy behaviors.
+During stressful events, extreme trauma, or learned negative and unhealthy behavior, perceptions are formed that often remain with us for life.
+Over time they become increasingly ingrained in our thoughts, creating unhealthy behaviors that, if left unaddressed, become a habit.
 They color our lives.
 They are why we make the choices we do.

 We can't change the past, but we can change our perceptions, thereby changing our lives.
-Insightful Change allows us to retrain our brains automatic thought process from negative / destructive perceptual thought patterns and behaviors with new, healthy ones, allowing for balanced well-being.
-By changing these ingrained destructive thought patterns we can literally change our minds and allow new perceptions, positive emotions and behaviors to permeate and redirect our life.
+The Insightful Change techniques allow us to retrain our brains automatic thought process from negative / destructive perceptions and behaviors to new, healthy ones, allowing for balanced well-being.
+By changing these ingrained destructive thought patterns we can literally change our minds and allow new perceptions to permeate and redirect our life.
+The Insightful Change techniques include positive affirmations.
+These are structured positive statements which are repeated verbally or intentionally to stimulate the growth of new neuro-pathways to create healthy and often permanent change.
+Through the stimulation of repeating the affirmations according to the methods of Insightful Change, new inroads are made in the brain, new synapses are born and new healthier patterns develop.

 Techniques used in the Insightful Change Method

-It is a combination of easily learned self-help techniques.
-We begin with honest and open conversation on an issue that is in the forefront of the person's mind.
-Exploring the impact that a trauma, or a series of negative experiences, has had in the person's life that keeps them stuck in a negative thought process and/or repeating negative behaviors that brings repeated stress.
+These are a combination of easily learned self-help techniques.
+We begin with an honest and open conversation on an issue that is in the forefront of the person's mind.
+We explore the impact that a trauma, or a series of negative experiences, has had in the person's life that keeps them stuck in a negative thought process and/or repeating negative behaviors that bring repeated stress.

-We often know, or are aware that the imbalance in thought, feelings and behavior is there, but we are stuck in our ability to shift our focus, shift our behavior or redirecting our lives.
-Sometimes, these negative perceptions are not so obvious.
-When they are learned behaviors as a child they can be elusive and difficult to identify and change.
+We often know, or are aware, that the imbalance in thought, feelings and behavior is there, but we are stuck and cannot shift our focus, our behavior or redirect our lives.
+Sometimes, these negative perceptions are not obvious.
+When behaviors are learned behaviors as a child they can be elusive and difficult to identify and change.

 If you Google "positive affirmations" you will get "they don't work", and that is often true.
-However, there are times that they do.
+However, there are times when they do.
 What accounts for the difference?
 They don't work when...

 1. The affirmations are generic - meant for anyone 2.
 They go against an ingrained belief system that is the opposite of the affirmation, thereby creating stress 3.
 They are too general or vague 4.
-Just saying a positive affirmation by itself without getting to the root of the negative side - changes very little to nothing
+We say a positive affirmation by itself without getting to the root of the negative side

-This is where a coach skilled in helping you to reframe your negative perceptions comes in.
-You can learn you how to find and shift the negative perceptions that hold you back and replace them with healthy, balanced, positive perceptions unique to you and your personal experiences.
+This is where a coach skilled in helping you to retrain your negative perceptions comes in.
+It is my job to teach you how to find and shift the negative perceptions that hold you back and help you to replace them with healthy, balanced, positive perceptions unique to you and your personal experiences.

 So two things can happen: We will not live up to our potential because we honestly believe that we are stupid, can't do anything right, we are not going to succeed, so why put forth any effort?
 Or, we can swing to the other extreme...Become an over-achiever, a demanding perfectionist, trying to prove that we ARE smart....all the while still feeling inside that we are not good enough which sabotages our ability truly enjoy the successes we do have.
 Either extreme is unhealthy.

-This changing our long-held belief's or perceptions isn't going to happen over-night.
+This change in perception isn't going to happen over-night.
 We didn't learn our ABC's over night.
 We learned them through practice and repetition.
-Therefore, to reverse the negative programming we experienced, we must repeat and practice the healthy, positive perception through repetition, generally 21 days.
-We will then begin to subconsciously behave in accord with our new healthy self image, often even without notice.
+Therefore, to reverse the negative programming we experienced, we must repeat and practice the healthy, positive perception through repetition for a period of time unique to the individual.
+We will then begin to subconsciously think, feel and behave in accord with our new healthy self image, often even without conscious thought.

 These steps, while simple, can create profound and lasting change

-An Insightful Change Coach will begin with non-judgmental and open dialogue on the behavior you wish to change.
-We explore the origin of the negative feelings, thoughts and behaviors.
-Our muscles have memory, and respond to our feelings of love/hate; joy/sorrow; etc. They can give us simple feedback as to if we are on the right track or not.
+An Insightful Change Coach will begin with non-judgmental and open dialogue on the behavior or feelings that you wish to change.
+Together you and your coach will explore the origin of the negative feelings, thoughts and behaviors.
+Our muscles have memory, and respond to our feelings of love/hate; joy/sorrow; etc. They can give us simple feedback as to whether we are on the right track or not.

-Once the negative experience or trauma is isolated we "take the edge" off it's impact through open, honest dialogue combined with a light holding stress release points on the forehead.
+Once the negative experience or trauma is isolated we "take the edge" off it's impact through open, honest dialogue combined with a technique to help the brain focus in an unstressed way.
+This technique involves a light holding of the frontal eminence – the slight bony protuberance on the forehead directly above the eyes and below the hairline.
 Stress is reduced when blood flow is increased in the frontal cortex, thereby releasing the back brain’s fight/flight reaction and facilitating clarity and conscious choice.
 Many modalities of body/mind work recognize this procedure as calming and effective for relieving stress.

 This is where the listening skill of the trained Insightful Change Coach plays a crucial role in release of the stored trauma.
 Negative perceptions are identified and statements are then uniquely created to undo previously held beliefs.
-Since the word “feel” denotes experience, these statements or affirmations are made with the words “I no longer feel” or “I feel” preceding the perceptions that have been formulated.
+Since the word “feel” denotes experience, these statements or affirmations are made with the words “I no longer feel” or “I feel” preceding the perceptions that have been derived.
+The feelings associated with the experience resonate within the Limbic brain as though it were a reality.
+This is where the major shifts occur.
 Since we usually trust the sound of our own voice, saying the words out loud helps to access the unconscious mind faster than merely thinking them silently to ourselves.

+It has been said that it takes 21 days to make or break a habit.
+I find this to be variable.
+Some people, based on their unique brains processing often shift as early as 7 days.
+This is not typical, therefore, it is generally suggested to repeat the positive affirmations for 21 days.
 Based on the premise that it takes 21 days to create a new habit, sessions are rarely scheduled less than 3 weeks apart.
-It is during this interim that major changes begin to take place and the issues that seemed valid at the onset will have shifted.
-This is based upon the of application of one’s personally designed program of affirmations.
+It is during this interim between sessions that major changes will begin to take place and the issues that seemed valid at the onset become less and less important or relevant.
+This results from and is based upon the of application of one’s personally designed program.

 “The brain is open to change across the lifespan.
 It responds to the focus of attention and to the experiences we create intentionally.”
 Daniel J. Siegel, MD – Author Mindsight – The New Science of Personal Transformation